Updated as of June 2018.

 1. What is the W-4, anyway?

-2. When does my team have to fill it out?
+2. When do my employees have to fill out the W-4?

 Time for some tough love — even though you want to help your team, the W-4 is something they have to tackle entirely on their own.
 The details of the form are extremely personal, and it requires an in-depth understanding of someone’s life in order to be completed correctly.